Headache & Migraine Chiropractor in Sydney’s North Shore & Northern Beaches

 Chiropractic care provides an effective, reliable drug-free treatment for tension headaches and minimises reoccurrence.

-Chiropractic care is a proven, effective, low risk treatment for headaches.
+Chiropractic care is a proven, effective, low risk treatment for headaches, especially Cervicogenic Headaches.

 Typically, a cervicogenic headache is usually one-sided, beginning in the neck, and then spreading to the region of the eyes, forehead, and temples.(10)